-177. Repeal of Securities Act.
+177. Repeal

 The Securities Act, Cap.
-21.16 is repealed.
+11.01 is repealed.

-178. Transitional provisions.
+178. Transitional provisions

-(1) Notwithstanding section 178, the Schedule and any statutory instrument made under the Securities Act which is in force immediately before the commencement of this Act, shall remain in force until repealed.

-(2) Every person licensed with the Commission under the former Act as a brokerdealer, or investment adviser is deemed to be licensed under this Act with effect from the commencement date of this Act.
+- (1) Notwithstanding section 177, the Schedule and any statutory instrument made under the Securities Act, Cap.
+11.01 which is in force immediately before the commencement of this Act, shall remain in force until repealed. - (2) Every person licensed with the Commission under the former Act as a broker-dealer, or investment adviser is deemed to be licensed under this Act with effect from the commencement date of this Act.

-(3) The Eastern Caribbean Securities Exchange licensed with the Commission under the former Act is deemed to be licensed as a securities exchange under this Act with effect from the commencement date of this Act.

-(4) The Eastern Caribbean Central Securities Depository Limited licensed with the Commission under the former Act is deemed to be licensed as a securities depository under this Act with effect from the commencement date of this Act.

-- (5) The obligations on a reporting issuer to prepare and file- - (a) interim financial statements under section 76; and - (b) annual reports with the Commission under section 77 and to send interim financial statements, and annual reports to the issuer's security holders shall not take effect until the issuer's first financial year that begins after the transition date of this Act.

-(6) The reporting obligations of persons connected to reporting issuers under Part VIII shall take effect 90 days after the commencement date.

-(7) Any authority, approval or exemption granted by the Commission under the former Act which is in force immediately before the commencement date-
+- (3) The Eastern Caribbean Securities Exchange licensed with the Commission under the former Act is deemed to be licensed as a securities exchange under this Act with effect from the commencement date of this Act. - (4) The Eastern Caribbean Central Securities Depository Limited licensed with the Commission under the former Act is deemed to be licensed as a securities depository under this Act with effect from the commencement date of this Act. - (5) The obligations on a reporting issuer to prepare and file- - (a) interim financial statements under section 76; and - (b) annual reports with the Commission under section 77 and to send interim financial statements, - and annual reports to the issuer's security holders shall not take effect until the issuer's first financial year that begins after the transition date of this Act. - (6) The reporting obligations of persons connected to reporting issuers under Part 9 shall take effect 90 days after the commencement date. - (7) Any authority, approval or exemption granted by the Commission under the former Act which is in force immediately before the commencement date- - (a) shall be deemed to continue as if granted by the Commission under this Act; and - (b) in the case of a grant of an authority, approval or exemption for a specified period, shall be deemed to remain in force for so much of that period as falls after the commencement date.

-SCHEDULE I

-Offences in respect of which liability to conviction may be discharged by payment of a fixed penalty
+SCHEDULE 1 Offences in respect of which liability to conviction may be discharged by payment of a fixed penalty

-Section General Description of Offence Fixed Penalty 30(2) Failure to have a licence \$75 000 40(1) Failure to have licence \$75 000 69 Failure to carry out a distribution other than in compliance with Part IV. \$75 000 83 Failure to disclose material facts about the issuer or the making of any misrepresentation in any document required to be filed with the Commission or delivered to security holders by the issuer \$25 000 86 Failure to comply with provisions of the Take-over regulation \$75,000 90 Failure to disclose to the Commission any connection to a reporting issuer of any direct or indirect beneficial ownership of, or control or direction over, securities of the reporting issuer \$5000 109 Failure to comply with sections 92 to 103 of Part X; \$200 000 125 Failure to comply with an order for the provision of assistance \$75,000
+Section General Description of Offence Fixed Penalty 30(2) Failure to have a licence \$75 000 40(1) Failure to have licence \$75 000 69 Failure to carry out a distribution other than in compliance with Part 5. \$75 000 83 Failure to disclose material facts about the issuer or the making of any misrepresentation in any document required to be filed with the Commission or delivered to security holders by the issuer \$25 000 86 Failure to comply with provisions of the Take-over regulation \$75,000 90 Failure to disclose to the Commission any connection to a reporting issuer of any direct or indirect beneficial ownership of, or control or direction over, securities of the reporting issuer \$5000 109 Failure to comply with sections 92 to 103 of Part 11; \$200 000 125 Failure to comply with an order for the provision of assistance \$75,000

-SCHEDULE II
+SCHEDULE 2

-(section 129 (1))
+(Section 129 (1))